 Eleven years old, alone at home… It was the early days of cable, we had HBO (the only game in town).
 I’d seen advertisements for The Elephant Man.
 It was coming on—it was rated PG.
 I decided to watch it.
 It disturbed me so much.
 I felt so sorry for him.

 I researched The Elephant Man for this article, to remember the discomfort my brain felt.
-I’ve seen the particular scene from Robocop (the “glitch” scene) too many times too look at it again.
+I’ve seen the particular scene from Robocop (the “glitch” scene) too many times to look at it again.
 It’s the part where the giant robot wastes the guy.
 He knew that he was going to die in ten seconds.
 Nothing was left to the imagination.
-It still haunts me.

 While living in Nashville, I worked at a video store.
 There was an older man with two young children.
 The little boy found a children’s cartoon about dinosaurs.
 The older man said, “That’s for kids.
 Get a good movie, get Robocop.”
 I wanted to say something, but it wasn’t my place.
 The kids just lost their innocence at an early age.